Momentum-NCCU-Part-Time/vue-notes-saiyareeda/README.md

 1. A user can see a list of their notes displayed on the page
 2. A user can add a new note.
 When they do, their note should be added to the existing list of notes without a page refresh.
 3. A user can edit a note they have already created.
 When they do, their note should be updated in the list of notes without a page refresh.
-4. A user can delete an existing note.
+4. A user can dedeletelete an existing note.
 When a note is deleted, it should automatically be removed from the list of notes without a page refresh.

 ## 🌶️ Spicy options
+delete
 - Allow notes to be marked as completed.
 The UI should indicate a note is completed, and completed notes should be moved to the bottom of the list.
 - Create an undo delete feature: once a note is deleted, a user should be able to click a button to undo the delete and restore the note to the list.
 One way to do this is to modify the delete feature so that a note is never actually destroyed on the server, but instead is marked as deleted.
 Then, you can add a button to the UI that will restore the note to the list by making a `PATCH` request to the server to mark the note as not deleted.
 - Add a "priority" attribute to notes that can flag a note as "high priority".
 The UI should indicate which notes are high priority.
 - Sort notes by date.
 Notes that have been updated more recently should appear at the top of the list.
 - Allow your user to add tags to notes and add a search bar to search by tag.
+ Allow notes to be marked as completed.